 With most of their micro-studios unrented, a family in Chiba, Japan was ready to demolish their 8-unit apartment building, but architect Kazuyasu Kochi convinced them to rework it into a modern single-family home.

-In a country where the lifespan of the mostly wooden homes are only a few decades, Kochi’s rehab proposal was innovate, though his design proved to be one-of-a-kind.
-Inspired by the Cubist representation of 3 dimensional forms in 2 dimensions, Kochi set out to create a 3-D reality that felt 2-D.
+In a country where the lifespan of the mostly wooden homes is only a few decades, Kochi’s rehab proposal was innovative, though his design proved to be one-of-a-kind.
+Inspired by the Cubist representation of 3-dimensional forms in 2 dimensions, Kochi set out to create a 3-D reality that felt 2-D.

 Cutting 2D shapes (triangles and quadrangles) out from the former 3D apartment grid.
 By ensuring that the 2D shapes didn’t follow the grid, he juxtaposed two different types of depth.
 With his vivid 4-color scheme, the reassembled home feels like a Cubist patchwork of optical illusions.